unicode-org/cldr/tools/java/org/unicode/cldr/util/data/ReadMe.txt

           <region iso3166="TR">
             <currency iso4217="TRY" from="2005-01-01"/>

-  Add the code to the test file /util/data/ISO4217.txt currency	|	TRY	|	new Turkish Lira	|	TR	|	TURKEY	|	C
+  Add the code to the file /util/data/ISO4217.txt.
+This is important, since it is used to get the valid codes for the survey tool.
+Example: currency	|	TRY	|	new Turkish Lira	|	TR	|	TURKEY	|	C

 - Changing currency.